Data Mapping: Monitoring Data Sources

 - Integrations host the connection details to your data store and the configuration for data classification parameters.

-- Staged resources are the database assets that are detected by a Scan before they are promoted to a Dataset
+- Staged resources are the database assets that are detected by a Scan before they are promoted to a Dataset, and will be classified by the Fides classifier.

-- Fides classifier: An collection of models that assigns data categories to fields
+- Fides classifier: An collection of models that assign data categories to fields.

 Connecting to a Data Store